lumilio/Jungle-didakoo.com-README.md/README.md

 Metamask consente di creare infiniti wallet a costo 0. how to install metamask ( loading ... tutorial section ... )

-## App code is private
-After a careful evaluation of potential risks that could harm both Didakoo brand and its customers, I have decided to make the GitHub repository containing the game’s code private.
-This decision stems from the need to safeguard intellectual property, maintain quality control, and ensure a secure experience for users.

-One of the primary concerns is that malicious actors could copy the code to create fraudulent versions of the game, potentially using them for phishing scams.
-Such replicas could deceive users into providing sensitive information, putting both their data and the reputation of the Didakoo brand at risk.
-By restricting access to the code, I aim to prevent these threats and protect our customers from harmful exploitation.
-This measure ensures that only authorized contributors have access, allowing us to deliver a secure and authentic software.

-## Contributors